syarz/Getting-started/README.md

 # Getting-started
 Giving start-up in github

-  Hi my name is syarz & I'm a student. learning coding & want to be a great coder
+  Hi my name is Syarz & I'm a student. learning coding & want to be a great coder